Grief and Community Support Programs

 We would like to support those in the Foothills Community who are living with a life limiting illness and who may benefit from volunteer companionship.
 Below you’ll find more information about our community support programs, Nav-CARE (nav-care.ca) and No One Dies Alone (NODA).

-If Nav-CARE is of interest to you, please fill out the intake form below or contact our Community Volunteer Coordinator at 587-834-8986 to discuss more.
+If Nav-CARE is of interest to you, please fill out the intake form below or contact our Program Coordinator at 587-834-8986 to discuss further.

 No One Dies Alone (NODA)

 NODA is a volunteer program that offers companionship and vigil when someone is expected to die within 48 to 72 hours and does not have family or friends available to be with them.
-Offered in partnership with High River General hospital and Oilfields General hospital our Foothills NODA program is currently available at each hospital, as well as our hospice.
+Offered in partnership with High River General Hospital and Oilfields General Hospital, our Foothills NODA program is currently available at each hospital, as well as our hospice.
+This program ensures that no one faces the end of life alone.

 Access Program Intake Form Here